Let’s BUILD CARE!

 LET’S BUILD CARE!

-“Building Support for Children and Families Affected by Stroke” is an internationally funded European research project aimed at improving the built environment for the everyday lives of children affected by stroke.
+“Building Support for Children and Families Affected by Stroke” was an internationally funded European research project aimed at improving the built environment for the everyday lives of children affected by stroke.
 This platform shares insights and research results from our interdisciplinary collaboration involving architects, health economists, and cognitive neuroscientists from Germany, Austria, and Belgium.
 With this, we hope to inspire creating more inclusive, supportive and enabling environments.

 puzzle_piece_persona_2